Introduction

 Timothy 2:15.)

-author, who has published four articles, as of this entry.
-By quick
+author who has published only four articles as of this entry.
+By a

 This